Gelita: History

 The history of today's Gelita AG in Eberbach dates back to 1875, when the production of gelatin was started in Schweinfurt.
 Gelita was preceded by the founding of the "Gebrüder Köpff Company", Heinrich Koepff's small tannery, in 1883.
 Shaken by the economic crisis of the time, Heinrich saw a way out of his misery in gelatin production.
 The raw material for this could be purchased cheaply, as it was produced in the large tanneries as residual material.
 With around 60 employees, the factory was already producing photographic gelatin in 1884, which was an important material for the rapidly emerging photography in the 19th century.
 In 1887, the Koepff brothers acquired the competing company A. & C. Wolff in Heilbronn.
 Both locations had 320 employees who produced 400 tonnes of gelatin per year.
 In 1901, a major fire destroyed large parts of the factory.
 The brothers quarreled over reconstruction.
 Heinrich went to Heilbronn and Paul Koepff continued to run the rebuilt plant alone under the name Göppinger Gelatin Factory Paul Koepff.
 In 1911, he sold the factory to DGF AG, which already operated gelatin factories in Schweinfurt and Höchst.
 Paul Koepff was henceforth on the board of directors and continued to manage his former company as director.
 In 1929, Paul Koepff jr. took over the management of the Göppingen plant from his father, who died in 1953.
 The Gelita Brand was introduced in 1934.
 In 1937, the DGF was accused of violating foreign trade regulations and leading employees were arrested.
 Stoess, on the other hand, had reestablished relations with Eastman Kodak in the United States and was bringing large quantities of much-needed foreign exchange to Germany.
-After the World War II, Paul Koepff Jr. became managing director of the Stoess company in Eberbach.
+After World War II, Paul Koepff Jr. became managing director of the Stoess company in Eberbach.
 In 1949, he built up a gelatin capsule factory there.
 In the course of the decades, DGF AG bought various factories worldwide.
 In 1965, it was taken over by the "Chem.
 Werke Stoess" in Heidelberg.
 In that year Heinrich Koepff took over the majority of shares of the Göppingen plant and through his marriage to the granddaughter of the company founder, Gerda Stoess, the companies merged.
 In 1972, the association traded under the name DGF Stoess & Co.
 GmbH.
 In 1989, the company was converted into a public limited company.
 The gelatin production division was renamed the Gelita Group in 1999.
 In 2005, all entities started to sell gelatine under the brand name Gelita.